crunch-tone/socket-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It's a test project (unfinished).
+This is a test project (unfinished).
 This is my first acquaintance with the NodeJS and Socket.io technologies, as well as the first project on ReactJS outside the Codecademy sandbox.
 The files I created are:"./src/App.js", "./src/components", "./server".

 The goal was to create Chat app with different Chatrooms.
 At this moment I created chatroom-server connection and started to create chatrooms components.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts